binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ![](images/DockerHighLevel.png)
 %% Image in Alerts account

-Docker which was open sourced in [March 2013](http://www.infoq.com/news/2013/03/Docker) focuses on containing application environments.
+Docker was open sourced in [March 2013](http://www.infoq.com/news/2013/03/Docker) and is focused on containing application environments.
 Docker was designed to "_pack, ship and run any application as a lightweight container_" as stated in their github [README.md](https://github.com/docker/docker).
 Docker containers, unlike virtual machines do not require a separate operating system.

 Docker containers can be run on any x64-bit Linux kernel that supports [cgroups](https://en.wikipedia.org/wiki/Cgroups) ("_a Linux kernel feature that limits, accounts for and isolates the resource usage (CPU, memory, disk I/O, network, etc) of a collection of processes_").

-Docker used LXC as the default execution environment before the release of version 0.9 on March 13, 2014.
+Docker used LXC as the default execution environment before the release of its version 0.9 on March 13, 2014.
 After that Dockers own `libcontainer` library written in GoLang was used.

 It's good to see "Security Disclosure" directions and contact details as the second header on the Docker github page.
 This installs confidence.